 We accept all silver with the above, however it is not classed as "clean 925".
 For enamel and teapot handles/finials we can easily estimate the loss in weight and we suggest that you leave these items intact as we may wish to include them in our silver exchange scheme.
-For pieces that are loaded/weighted such as candlesticks, brushes, hand mirrors, knives etc we can offer our best guess weights and will pay at a lower rate than those given above to account for the extra cost in refining.
+For pieces that are loaded/weighted such as candlesticks, brushes, hand mirrors, knives etc we can offer our best guess weights.
 For our best prices, we suggest that you send the silver ready cleaned.

 We offer a melt and assay service for large volumes of contaminant silver - please ask for details.

-We only buy silver plate (e.g. EPNS) for scrap in volumes of over 50kg - please ask for details/prices.
+We only buy silver plate (e.g. EPNS) for scrap in volumes of over 50kg (unless part of a larger silver or gold consignment) - please ask for details/prices.
 Any silver plated articles received as part of silver scrap will be discarded or returned on receipt of the appropriate return postage fee.

 Yes.
 We buy all grades of silver including 750, 800, 830, 850, 900 grade etc. Also unmarked items (would require testing), pre-1947 UK coinage (50% silver) etc. Rates are adjusted as appropriate - small quantities of all grades between 800 and 925 purity are paid out as 80%.
 Grades between 500 and 795 purity are paid out as 50%.
 However, we will pay out on the appropriate rate for large quantities.